SW-SEP4-S23/IoT/README.md

 ## Interface

-Max payload size is at 20 bytes including the header.
+Max payload size is at 20 bytes excluding the header.
 Without the header it is at 14 bytes.

 Total of 14 bytes can be sent up or back at once.